Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 -   `sdpHandlers` **[Array][12]&lt;[call.SdpHandlerFunction][15]>** The list of SDP handler functions to modify SDP.

-### setDefaultDevices

-The `setDefaultDevices` API from previous SDK releases (3.X) has been deprecated in the latest releases (4.X+).
-The SDK no longer keeps track of "default devices" on behalf of the application.

-The devices used for a call can be selected as part of the APIs for starting the call.
-Microphone and/or camera can be chosen in the [call.make][51] and [call.answer][52] APIs, and speaker can be chosen when the audio track is rendered with the [media.renderTracks][53] API.

 ### changeSpeaker

 Changes the speaker used for a Call's audio output.
 Supported on